mulesoft-catalyst/rtf-appliance-playbook/README.md

 ### Create Inventory file

-Ansible works against multiple managed nodes (hosts), in RTF appliance context, the controller + worker node VMs, in the form of a list or group of lists known as `inventory`.
+Ansible works against multiple managed nodes (hosts), in RTF appliance context, they are the controller and worker node VMs, in the form of a list or group of lists known as `inventory`.

+> **IMPORTANT**: Please explicitly specify Linux user and group in the inventory file if remote target systems do NOT follow the [User Private Group](https://docs.fedoraproject.org/en-US/fedora/rawhide/system-administrators-guide/basic-system-configuration/Managing_Users_and_Groups/) Scheme (AKA `UPG` - user has a group of the same name, user is the sole member) which is widely adopted by most mainstream distributions.
+Otherwise `permission denied` errors are expected when performing file / directory related operations requiring escalated privileges.

+**Recommendation**: Make remote target Linux systems `UPG` compliant if possible.
+1. In `/etc/login.defs`, set `USERGROUPS_ENAB yes` (default value unless changed).
+It can be overridden by specifying `-N` or `--no-user-group` running `useradd` when creating a new user.
+2. Manually create a private group for user, add user to group as its sole member.
+Example for user `noob` at scale: `ansible all -m shell -a "groupadd noob && usermod -aG noob noob" -b -i inventory_file`.

-`TL;DR`: the 1st controller assumes the `installer` role (it is the only member of the `installer` group), all other controller and worker nodes are joiners (grouped in the `[nodes]` group).
+**`TL;DR`**: the 1st controller assumes the `installer` role (it is the only member of the `installer` group), all other controller and worker nodes are joiners (grouped in the `[nodes]` group).

-The **hosts** file includes all RTF appliance cluster nodes, including controllers and workers.
+The **`hosts`** file includes all RTF appliance cluster nodes, including controllers and workers.

 Adjust the hosts file to reflect the target environment: